openaire/openaire-catalogue-docs/docs/downloads/alternative-model/project.md

 # Project

-The information about the projects related to the result.
+The information about the projects related to a research product.

 ### id